Sometimes, in the desert, you can find what you are looking for.

 Of course, the legend of Peg Leg’s lost gold is a famous one.
-Maybe even the most famous one of the local desert area.
-And although the tale has many variations, it always involves him roaming around the southern deserts of California where he stumbles across a pile of black-coated gold nuggets.
+Maybe even the most famous one in the local desert area, and although the tale has many variations, it always involves him roaming around the southern deserts of California, where he stumbles across a pile of black-coated gold nuggets.
 They are either on top of or within sight of a hill composed of three small buttes.
 The exact location seems to have been lost to history.

 We woke up the next morning to a crisp and beautiful day.
 There is nothing quite like the desert after it rains.
 It is a unique and invigorating smell.
 It was spectacular.
 We left our campsite and hiked up a sandy wash.
 Fresh bits of debris had washed into the creek bed overnight.
 It wasn’t long before we made our first discovery of the day: a few old Native American pottery sherds near the wash.
 Chemehuevi, Mohave, and Cahuilla roamed these hills long before Peg Leg Smith.